PangPang1999/lifeDev/README.md

 # lifeDev · Self-Driven Technical Growth Project

-> A self-initiated learning project focused on mastering the fundamentals and core concepts of HTML/CSS, JavaScript, Java, and Spring Boot.
+> A self-initiated learning project focused on mastering the fundamentals and core concepts of HTML/CSS, JavaScript, Java, Spring Boot, Docker, and TypeScript.
 By applying the Feynman Technique, I break down complex topics into structured, easy-to-review notes, and systematically build a solid and interconnected knowledge base.
 >
 > This is a long-term project.
 Rather than trying to memorize everything, I focus on systematic note-taking—so when I forget, I can easily look things up and quickly get back on track.